freeCodeCamp/rocketchat-bot/CONTRIBUTING.md

 You'll need to set up a few environment variables.
 Copy the `sample.env` file to `.env` and assign the appropriate values:

-- `HOST`: The URL to your chat instance.
-This should be _without_ the protocol (https://).
+- `ROCKETCHAT_URL`: The URL to your chat instance.
+This should be _with_ the protocol (https://).
-- `USER`: The username for the bot user you created above.
+- `ROCKETCHAT_USER`: The username for the bot user you created above.
-- `PASS`: The password for the bot user you created above.
+- `ROCKETCHAT_PASSWORD`: The password for the bot user you created above.
+- `SSL`: Set this to `true` if your URL uses HTTPS.
 - `BOTNAME`: The bot's name, used in the online notification message.
 - `ROLE_LIST`: This is a comma separated list of moderator roles (used to confirm a user has the correct access to use moderation commands).
 Example: `"admin,leader,moderator"`.
 - `LOG_CHANNEL`: The name of the channel where the bot should log moderation activity.
 - `PREFIX`: The string to call bot commands with.
 Messages that do not start with this string will be ignored.
-- `ROOMS_TO_JOIN`: A comma separated list of the rooms the bot should join on login.
+- `ROCKETCHAT_ROOM`: A comma separated list of the rooms the bot should join on login.

 ## Running the Bot